Saving & Spending Taxes

 Fact checked

-With the 2024 tax season (covering taxes owed for 2023) in full swing, FinanceBuzz looked at what the average person can expect to pay in taxes this year.
+With filing coming up for the 2024 tax year, FinanceBuzz looked at what the average person can expect to pay in taxes this year.
 Using Census data and federal and state tax rates, we calculated tax burdens in every state (as a percentage of the median annual income for individuals and married couples).

 We found the states where individual filers and married couples will pay the highest percentage of their income in federal taxes, state taxes, and overall.
 Read on to find out how taxes in your state stack up against the rest of the country.